 I am the sibling of a brother that would have been diagnosed with an Intellectual Disability, an Expressive-Receptive Language Disability, Motor-Coordination Disabilities, and ADHD.

-But in the 1960’s and 1970’s those descriptors didn’t exist.
+But iIn the 1960’s and 1970’s those diagnoses didn’t exist.
 Around the age of 2, my parents were told he was Mentally Retarded and Brain Damaged and it would be best to place him in an Institution.
-They didn’t do that, and I was raised by a woman who became an advocate for my brother and children like him long before “advocates,” laws, and policies to provide treatment and services for children with disabilities in schools existed.
+They refused to do that and were determined to find what could be done to help him., and I was raised by a woman who became an advocate for my brother and children like him long before “advocates,” laws, and policies to provide treatment and services for children with disabilities in schools existed.

 The experiences I had as a sibling helped me understand the need to include and support the entire family, not solely focus on the child identified as having a disability or disorder.
 My oldest child was born in 1984 and we were experiencing significant difficulties understanding how to care for him and manage his behaviors.
 I was struggling to find information to help my child, our family, and childcare providers understand how to best care for him.
 Subsequently, I made the decision to return to college to complete my Bachelor’s Degree.
 I decided to and pursue a degree in Education with an emphasis in Special Education.
 I graduated from Texas Woman’s University in 1988 and began my career as a high school Special Education teacher.
 Success is measured by the ability to keep your head above water when the chaos threatens to drown you; it’s never the year that anyone can look back on and feel they’ve done their best work as a teacher.